Juan-Embid/practica-sistemas/README.md

 make
 ```

-If there is no "mount-point" diretory, create it
+If there is no "mount-point" directory, create it

 ```bash
 mkdir mount-point